 Hogan and Weiss (1974) found that high self-discipline distinguished Phi Beta Kappa undergraduates from non-Phi Beta Kappa students of equal intellectual ability.

 In two large samples of undergraduates, Tangney, Baumeister, and Boone (2004) found that self-discipline correlated positively with self-reported grades, as well as a broad array of personal and interpersonal strengths.

 The size of the effect of self-discipline on the short and long-term performance of young kids and college students may still be in doubt, but the idea that there is an effect should be taken more seriously.

 What about with adolescents?

-In this study, self-discipline better predicted the future GPA of two groups of eight-grade students.
-Those students with the highest IQ had a GPA only a few points higher than those with the lowest IQ (91 vs 85), but those with the highest self-discipline had a GPA almost 15 points higher than those with the lowest (93.5 vs 80.5).
+In this study, self-discipline better predicted the future GPA of two groups of eighth-grade students.
+Those students with the highest IQ had a GPA of only a few points higher than those with the lowest IQ (91 vs 85), but those with the highest self-discipline had a GPA of almost 15 points higher than those with the lowest (93.5 vs 80.5).